Postgraduate study

 • build on your undergraduate or industrial experience

-• help you discover new creative uses of advanced manufacturing and design technologies
+• discover new creative uses of advanced manufacturing and design technologies

-• give you an understanding of the scope and limitations of digital applications in design and manufacturing
+• understand the scope and limitations of digital applications in design and manufacturing

-• encourage you to develop business and entrepreneurial skills in working with digital manufacturing technologies
+• develop business and entrepreneurial skills in working with digital manufacturing technologies

 A UK 2:1 honours degree, or its international equivalent, in Mechanical, Manufacturing or Industrial Engineering.